volab/IoT_EPS/_1_userDoc/source/softDev.rst

 - manual ON with OFF time : ok on RED
 - manual ON with delay : ok on RED 1 minutes
 - timer : RED plug ko, state no transmit: corrected ok
+- timer red switched by bp : OK
 - clone from green cyclic to bleu : ok
+... see testAndErrorHandling.xlsx file for the rest of the tests

 bug finded :
+- manual hfin and dureeOff without parameter should be KO
+- manual cleanup buton dont remove hfin and others param
-- no default state in manual mode
+- no default state in manual mode : corrected
 - minuterie (timer mode) no default value for the ratio immediat start or differed start
 - bug in ESP source side effect of main power switch